kailash-manasarovar/statement/docs/timeline/2025/september.md

 - Later, I found out Isaiah was also cut in half.
 - We've been so horribly violent with each other for so long haven't we.
 - We also spoke about the forgivenet and the Golden Rule and I explained the app is *rock-solid* on Golden Rule.
-- This is important to Steve, but I wondered if he realizes how most of what everyone in the world thinks and believes is anti-Golden Rule.
+- This is important to Steve, but I wondered if he realizes how most of what everyone in the world - including him - thinks and believes comes from anti-Golden Rule manipulation techniques.
 - I often try to talk about these things with Steve, but something blocks me.

 ### Whitefriars Church